Behaviour-Analytics/moodle-block_lord/README.md

 adjusted by from Site administration -> Server -> Scheduled tasks.
 By default, the task is set to run every 5 minutes and will make a single comparison between learning activities for each course that the plugin is installed in.
-No comparisons will be made, however, until the discovery process is turned on globally and in the course which has the block installed.
+No comparisons will be made, however, until the discovery process is turned on both globally and locally in the course in which the block is installed.
+To turn on the discovery process globally, navigate to Site administration -> Plugins -> Plugins overview -> Settings (for LORD).
+The discovery process can be turned on locally from the Settings link in the block.

 ## How to use the plugin ##